LouisBrunner/gofixit/README.md

 gofixit .
 ```

-The program will log all issues to stdout and return status code `1` when it failed for an internal reason or `2` if it failed because there was one or more issue.
+The program will log all issues to stdout and return status code:

+ * `1` if it failed because there was one or more issue
+ * `2` when it failed for an internal reason (including when using `-h` or `--help`)

 ## Configuration